Prometheus-X-association/lrs-gateway/docs/design-document.md

 - **Import learning traces from LMS to PLRS (in PLRS frontend)** If the LMS the learner is using doesn't have this direct export to PLRS button, then they can choose to export their dataset from the LMS and then import it into PLRS.
 Path:
   - "the learner adds a source in the PLRS: import dataset in any format"
+  - "The user is asked about the terms of use and import of those learning records."
+  - "The user accepts them"
   - "BB Consent checked for learner consent"
   - "BB Data veracity assurance ensures data consistency"
   - "LRC converts traces into xAPI"